Facebook iconWhat is Multi-Step RAG (A Complete Guide)

 Why is Multi-Step Retrieval Important?

-Traditional Single-Step RAG retrieves relevant documents using only the original user query.
-While sufficient for simple and direct questions, this approach often fails when dealing with complex, multi-hop, or ambiguous queries.
+Traditional single-step RAG retrieves documents using only the original user query.
+It works for direct questions, but it often fails on multi-hop, ambiguous, or underspecified prompts because it cannot adapt retrieval after the first pass.

 It retrieves once and generates an answer based on a fixed set of documents, which may miss critical context or supporting facts.
 There's no mechanism to improve the result after the initial retrieval.